By: Jeff Lugerner

 This is not an attempt to bash managers but rather an explanation for what has distracted them away from best practices for the manager/direct report relationship.
 Managers are literally in the middle between the demands being placed on them by their leaders and the responsibility of managing a team.

 So what outcomes do we see due to this dilemma?
-In our coaching and team development work we see less “bench strength” being developed in organizations, fewer career path discussions taking place and diminishing morale as people begin to feel more like worker bees than employees who are making a contribution that has an impact on the organization.
+In our executive coaching and team development work we see less “bench strength” being developed in organizations, fewer career path discussions taking place and diminishing morale as people begin to feel more like worker bees than employees who are making a contribution that has an impact on the organization.
 The only way managers can get back to enhancing their relationships with their team members is too make a greater commitment to making development a priority.

 Carve out the time on your calendar and don’t cancel time with your people/ team unless the building is burning down or you have a million dollar deal on the table!
 The ultimate “you are not important’ message gets sent to your reports when you cancel meetings with them on a regular basis or don’t schedule them at all.
 While it may seem harmless at the moment that you decide to cancel a one-on-one when you certainly have other important things you need to accomplish, the consequences are further reaching than it might appear at first glance.